-Fiona’s expertise in the field led to her being the model for the “Fiona” character in Trickery Treat, the final novel in the first Charmed TV series books.
+Due to Fiona’s ghost hunting expertise, she was the model for the “Fiona” character in Trickery Treat, the final novel in the first Charmed TV series books.

-She’s also been a consultant for several other authors and TV series.
+She’s also been a consultant for several other authors and a location scout (and historian) for TV series.